Industrial CASE studentships

 - A governance structure for leading and coordinating iCASE studentships (or for DTPs, how this will be integrated with the current governance arrangements).

-- For DTPs, providing evidence of the number of MRC PhD studentships which have already been converted to iCASE studentships and the number of research council iCASE studentships directly attracted by the institutions in the last three years.
-In addition a strategy of how the DTP will seek to convert more of its existing studentship allocation to iCASE studentships in future to complement an additional allocation.
+- For DTPs, providing evidence of the number of MRC PhD studentships which have already been converted to iCASE studentships and/or a clear strategy for converting existing studentships.
 For non-DTPs, describing the broader RO training environment and explaining how this will support the training and development needs of the iCASE students and align to the RO’s strengths.

-- Wherever possible, provide details of complementary in-kind or cash contributions to the MRC’s iCASE investment from ROs or industry partners (such as additional studentships).
+- Wherever possible, provide details of complementary in-kind or cash contributions to the MRC’s iCASE investment from ROs or industry partners.
 Expectations for non-academic partner contributions will be consistent with the previous rules, for example SMEs will still be exempt from making cash contributions to stipends and project costs.

-The call for the revised scheme will be launched in May with the deadline in July.
+The call for the revised scheme will be open 18 May 2017 with a deadline at 4pm on 20 July 2017.
 Decisions will be made in September.
-Dates will be confirmed in due course.

 For queries relating to the requirements of the competition please email: Students@headoffice.mrc.ac.uk